 Cloud technology has evolved significantly and nowadays, is considered as robust and trustworthy.
 It leverages several traditional notions of distributed computing, such as the virtualization of resources and the provision of virtual machines (VMs), typically at a certain monetary cost.
+Such VMs come with several names depending on the provider; for example, Google calls them "machine types", Amazon calls them 'instance types" whereas other names include "server sizes" [1], but in all cases they refer to the provision of specific hardware combination of compute, memory and I/O resources.
 Cloud resources are not limited to emulations of raw physical machines; they can also cover provision of software middleware, databases and specialized tools.
-The proliferation of cloud options has raised the following problem faced by cloud users: which cloud providers to choose to execute a specific task on the cloud?
+The proliferation of cloud options has raised the following problem faced by cloud users: which cloud providers should be chosen to execute a specific task on the cloud?
 This issue is not only important but also complex, especially when the requested resources can be offered by multiple providers.
 A key point to answer this question is to provide estimates of both the running time and the monetary cost; this is exactly the topic of our work.

-We focus on database queries and more generic dataflow tasks that can be executed over remote resources provided by multiple providers [20, 18].
+We focus on database queries and more generic data-flow tasks that can be executed over remote resources provided by multiple providers [2, 3].
 For example, assume a database query that joins data from cloud-enabled data stores, such as anonymized population census data and commercial data offered by a set of providers.
-Or, analyzing patient data using a series of specialized cloud-enabled services, as described in [25].
+Or, analyzing patient data using a series of specialized cloud-enabled services, as described in [4].
 In such scenarios, to be in a position to take final allocation decisions, we need to be able to accurately estimate the running time of the tasks on cloud resources and the price to use such resources.

-Estimating query execution time plays an important role in several applications and processes, including query optimization, scheduling, admission control and allocation of resources [23].
+Estimating query execution time plays an important role in several applications and processes, including query optimization, scheduling, admission control and allocation of resources [5].
 Typically, the query cost models are applied to physical execution plans and assume that the physical resources to be employed in query execution are predefined.
 These cost models either encapsulate a component to estimate the cardinalities of the data processed or accept such cardinality statistics as input; in the output, they produce an estimate of the query running time.
-Examples of such cost models in a distributed environment are provided in [11, 21].
+Examples of such cost models in a distributed environment are provided in [6, 7].
 In a multi-cloud environment, providing information only about the running time for specific processors is insufficient because (i) the machines employed are not defined a-priori, and (ii) time estimates need to be complemented with monetary cost information.
 This work addresses these two shortcomings.

 The main contribution of this work is the proposal of a database query cost model that provides estimates of both the expected running time and the economic cost associated with running a specific query over VMs provided by one or more cloud providers.
-The cost model is modular and can be applied to arbitrary DAG data flows apart from simple query execution plans consisting of relational operators.
+The cost model is modular and can be applied to arbitrary DAG (directed acyclic graph) data flows apart from simple query execution plans consisting of relational operators.
 It supports the main modes of fee charging to date, which leverage the pay-as-you-go approach.
 Nevertheless, the modularity of our proposal allows for easily plugging-in further models for running time and cost estimates, while the model is not tailored to any specific charging policy.
-In this work, we show how our proposal can be used to derive running time and monetary cost estimates through a
+In this work, we show how our proposal can be used to derive running time and monetary cost estimates through a detailed example and a validation case study on a real cloud infrastructure.
+We also explain how the cost model can be fitted into an optimizer.